uia9020/Heart-Attack-Risk-Analysis/README.md

-# Heart Attack Risk Analysis
+# Heart Disease Predictive Analysis

 ## Introduction
 This project aims to leverage machine learning techniques to accurately classify the presence of heart disease in patients based on a variety of medical attributes.
 Utilizing the dataset available on Kaggle ([Heart Disease Data](https://www.kaggle.com/datasets/redwankarimsony/heart-disease-data/data)), this endeavor seeks to provide valuable insights into heart disease prediction and contribute to preventive health care measures.